erebe/wstunnel/README.md

           Pass authorization header with basic auth credentials during the upgrade request.
           If you need more customization, you can use the http_headers option.

-      --websocket-ping-frequency-sec <seconds>
+      --websocket-ping-frequency <DURATION(s|m|h)>
-          Frequency at which the client will send websocket ping to the server.
+          Frequency at which the client will send websocket pings to the server.
+          Set to zero to disable.

-          [default: 30]
+          [default: 30s]

       --websocket-mask-frame
           Enable the masking of websocket frames.
 Default is false